FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 # Step 3 | Define the Data Model

 ## Data Model
-The data model that is used for this project is a snowflake schema, since *City Blocks* contains two geoname IDs for each row towards different locations.
-Had there only been a single geoname ID, then a star schema would have been the best approach.
+The data model that is used for this project can be represented by a [snowflake schema](https://en.wikipedia.org/wiki/Snowflake_schema), since *City Blocks* contains two geoname IDs for each row towards different locations.
+Had there only been a single geoname ID, then a [star schema](https://en.wikipedia.org/wiki/Star_schema) would have been the best approach.

 ![Data Model](https://raw.githubusercontent.com/FredrikBakken/udacity_data-engineering/master/assets/imgs/data-model.png)